 Ideally, it is almost always the correct choice to let the dye develop for the maximum amount of time that the particular brand you're using recommends.
 Whilst your hair may appear to take on the correct color a lot earlier than this, washing it out too early leads to color that doesn't last long and this results in greater costs and time wasted further down the track when you're forced to retouch the shade a lot earlier than would otherwise be necessary.

 Developer is hydrogen peroxide, and this is responsible for two processes in permanent dye:

 The stronger the developer, the more of the natural pigment it lifts, but more important to the process of fading is its impact on color development, as the name implies.
 This is also why a higher developer volume tends to regularly be used on resistant or grey hair because it leads to more color development, which results in greater color depth and a decreased likelihood of it washing out rapidly.

-In a box dye, the developer is already included in an applicator bottle and you don't know what strength they've chosen but it's likely 20 vol for most shades, 10 vol for the darkest, and 30 vol for blonde shades to try to fit all purposes.
-You can choose to throw this out and replace with the same amount of your own developer however and the dye's color fastness can really be improved a lot of the time.
+In a box dye, the developer is already included in an applicator bottle, and you don't know what strength they've chosen, but it's likely 20 vol for most shades, 10 vol for the darkest, and 30 vol for blonde shades to try to fit all purposes.
+You can choose to throw this out and replace it with the same amount of your own developer; however, the dye's colorfastness can really be improved a lot of the time.

 The types of shampoos that are more likely to increase hair fading include: